telefonicaid/perseo-fe/documentation/logs.md

 Each log line contains several fields of the form *name*`=` *value*, separated by `|`
 * `time` time of the log
 * `lvl` log level
+* `from` IP from X-Real-IP header field or client's IP if missing
 * `corr` correlator from the incoming request that caused the current transaction.
 It allows trace a global operation through several systems.
 If not present as field header in the incoming request, the internal transaction id will be used.
 * `trans` internal transaction id
 * `op`  description of the operation being done.
 Generally, the path of the URL invoked.